Meet the Head Physicians for the Cincinnati Bengals and FC Cincinnati

 Professional athletes are incredibly talented but also work very hard to get their bodies in peak condition.
 When a medical injury occurs, it can have a significant impact on the careers of professional athletes.
 Working with them involves trust and professionalism.

-“My goal is help people achieve their goal and see successful outcomes, so they are able to return to the sport,” says Dr. Galloway.
+“My goal is help people achieve their goal and see successful outcomes, so they are able to return to the sport,” Dr. Galloway says.
 “Over the years, many, many of the players that I have been fortunate enough to treat, both surgically and non-surgically, have been able to get back to the sport they love and that is very satisfying.”

 Helping people achieve their goal and seeing successful outcomes extends beyond Dr. Galloway’s professional athlete patients.

-“I tell my patients that their knees are just as important to them as A.J.
-Green’s knees are as important to him,” says Dr. Galloway.
+“I tell my patients that their knees are just as important to them as any professional athlete’s knees are as important to them,” Dr. Galloway says.
 “I treat everyone the same and with the same level of commitment.”

 Caring for FC Cincinnati